Parachuters/DivvyUpDocs/developer_guide.md

 ## 3. Running the Project

-Open 2 different terminals, naviagate to `./backend` and `./mobile` respectively.
+Open 2 different terminals, navigate to `./backend` and `./mobile` respectively.

 *   **Backend**: Located in `./backend`.
     *   `npm run dev`: Run only the backend.
 (Usually on localhost:3000)
-    *   Ensure Docker Desktop is open and run your container
+    *   Ensure Docker Desktop is running and your Postgres container is up.
-    *   Check the `\health` path to check for valid connection.
+    *   Check the `/health` path to verify a valid connection.
 *   **Mobile**: Located in `./mobile`.
     *   `npx expo start`: Run only the mobile app.
     *   If you get TypeError, run `npx expo start -c` then `npx expo start`.